Personal injury trust or special needs trust or compensation protection trust and protection of State means-tested benefits

 Who should I choose to be my Trustees?

 A personal injury trust should have at least two trustees.
 If the simple form of trust is used you can be one of the trustees. but you should then have two other trustees.
-Your trustees must be people that you trust and may include family, friends, a solicitor or a trust company.
+Your trustees must be people you trust and may include family, friends, a solicitor or a trust company.
 It is your decision as to who you want to act as your trustees.
 There are no general restrictions as to who can be your trustees although they must be over 18.
+A trustee should also have a good bank and credit rating or there may be problems opening the trust bank or building society account

 What are the responsibilities of my Trustees?